blockchainsllc/in3-docs/docs/incentivization.md

 > **The Incubed network will serve your client requests if you also run an honest node.**

-This requires a user to connect a client key (used to sign his requests) with a registered server.
+This requires a user to connect a client key (used to sign their requests) with a registered server.
 Clients are able to share keys as long as the owner of the node is able to ensure their security.
 This makes it possible to use one key for the same mobile app or device.
 The owner may also register as many keys as they want for their server or even change them from time to time (as long as only one client key points to one server).
 The key is registered in a client-contract, holding a mapping of the key to the server address.